natgeo-wong/DiConv/README.md

 # **<div align="center">DiConv</div>**

-This repository contains the analysis scripts and output for the **DiConv** project, which aims to investigate how the diurnal cycle of convection interacts with moisture and rainfall.
+This repository contains the analysis scripts and output for the **DiConv** project, written in Julia.
+This is a project repository containing initial test runs that led to a spinoff project in [TropicalRCE](https://github.com/natgeo-wong/TropicalRCE).
+DiConv itself has evolved into a separate project [DACA](https://github.com/natgeo-wong/DACA), and therefore this repository will no longer be actively maintained after a undetermined period of time.

 **Created/Mantained By:** Nathanael Wong (nathanaelwong@fas.harvard.edu)\
 **Other Collaborators:** Zhiming Kuang (kuang@fas.harvard.edu)

-> Introductory Text Here.

 ## Current Status